KIP 245: Transaction Bundle

 Each module’s bundling mechanism can be pipelined.

-Each module must ensure that it does not break the previous bundle (prevBundles
+Each module must ensure that it does not disrupt the previous bundle (prevBundles

 ).